mk-fg/python-pulse-control/README.rst

 channels, or a python list of per-channel numbers.

-All per-channel volume values in PulseVolumeInfo (and flat values in the wrapper funcs above), are float objects in 0-65536 range, with following meaning:
+All per-channel volume values in PulseVolumeInfo (and flat values in the wrapper funcs above), are float objects in 0-65536 range, with following meanings:

 * 0.0 volume is "no sound" (corresponds to PA_VOLUME_MUTED).